Dennis Rodman gets emotional discussing Trump and Kim

 Rodman, who has previously boasted of his role in bringing the two leaders together, described how he always believed in helping North Korea.

-"Once I got familiar with the culture and situation, I felt like I was at home," he said of his previous trips to the reclusive country, as part of a basketball delegation.
+"Once I got familiar with the culture and situation, I felt like I was at home," he said of his previous trips to the reclusive country, initially as part of a basketball delegation.

+"I'm not in this for no money.
+I never started it for no money.
+This is not about Dennis Rodman being the greatest person in the world, bringing the countries together," said Rodman, whose trip to Singapore is being funded by Potcoin, a Marijuana cryptocurrency.

 "I think the fact that Trump would understand that the people of North Korea have a heart, they have soul, charisma, and they love each other," added Rodman.